Kobazco/Miitopia-Code-Edits/README.md

 # extendmii
-Code edits for Miitopia made by Kobazco, includes extendmii by Shadow
+Code edits for Miitopia 1.0.3 (Switch) made by Kobazco, includes extendmii by Shadow

 # Note
 This project is a work in progress, and research.
 I am not liable for stuff that happens.